American Band (album)

-American Band is the eleventh studio album by American rock band Drive-By Truckers, released on September 30, 2016 on ATO Records.
-Produced by long-time collaborator David Barbe, and recorded in the summer of 2016, it is the first Drive-By Truckers album since 1999's Pizza Deliverance not to feature cover art by their longtime collaborator Wes Freed.
+American Band is the eleventh studio album by American rock band Drive-By Truckers, released on September 30, 2016, on ATO Records.
+Produced by long-time collaborator David Barbe, and recorded in the summer of 2016, it is the first Drive-By Truckers album since 1999's Pizza Deliverance not to feature cover art by Wes Freed.

 American Band is their second record with only two songwriters, the other being English Oceans, released two years earlier.
 All of their earlier records featured three songwriters.
 The record is notable for containing the most political lyrics of the band's career to date.
 The album was met with critical acclaim.